LAJEX201/SoBasted201/README.md

   -julie 1.5 hr time on about css

 10-29-18 600 to 9
-  xochil and erin css for index
+  -xochil and erin css for index
-  lorin worked on button for index julie merged menu with main document anthony merged menu with main
+  -lorin worked on button for index
+  -julie merged menu with main document
+  -anthony merged menu with main
+  -erin: Made CSS pretty for menu.html and finished css for about.html.
+Linked the buttons (need some help clearing local storage with the button on list.html... it is not behaving as expected).
+This took about 2 hours.
+I will add css for color switching buttons tomorrow late morning/early afternoon.
+  -xocil, yesterday was button day for me... worked from 4:30-5:30 on CSS and then with Erin from 6:30-whenever... researched the presentation powerpoint guidelines which I will begin working on today before we all meet up as a group at 6:30.
+  -Anthony worked on mathematics for totalling ingredients from recipes selected from 6:30 to 9.
+Then mob programmed to start fresh from scratch with group and nicholas for help.

+10-30-18
+  -mob code about shopping list problem
+  -julie worked on rendering shopping list
+  -xochil worked on button on shopping list that clears local storage and goes back to home aka recipes page aka index.html